mukheshpugal/Through_Time/README.md

 # Through Time

 A simulator that aims to simulate a world based on [Dark's](https://www.netflix.com/title/80100172) concept of time travel.
+It is not mandatory for you to have watched Dark.
+Understanding of the below mentioned concepts is sufficient.

 ## Premises and constraints